boazbk/crypto/lec_06_CCA.md

 * Output $(IV,c_1,\ldots,c_{t+1})$.

 The communication overhead includes one additional output block plus the  IV (whose transmission can often be avoided or reduced, depending on the settings; see the notion of "nonce based encryption").
 This is fairly minimal.
 The additional computational cost on top of $t$ block-cipher evaluation is the application of $h(\cdot)$.
-For the particular choice of $h$ used in Galois Counter Mode, this function $h$ can be evaluated very efficiently- at a cost of a single multiplication in the Galois field of size $2^{128}$ (one can think of it as some very particular operation that maps two $128$ bit strings to a single one, and can be carried out quite efficiently).
+For the particular choice of $h$ used in Galois Counter Mode, this function $h$ can be evaluated very efficiently- at a cost of a single multiplication in the Galois field of size $2^{128}$ per block (one can think of it as some very particular operation that maps two $128$ bit strings to a single one, and can be carried out quite efficiently).
 We leave it as an (excellent!) exercise to prove that the resulting scheme is CCA secure.